GST Impact on Cars and Spare Parts Industry in India

 Cess Rate for Cars Over and Above GST Rate

-The owner also has to pay applicable cess rate over and above the GST rate for automobiles.
-Applicable cess rate and GST for each car segment is given below in table.
+The owner also has to pay the applicable cess rate over and above the GST rate for automobiles.
+The applicable cess rate and GST for each car segment are given below in the table.

 SegmentEngine capacityGST rate applicableCess applicable